WhosMyName/ProxLoadMe/README.md

 ## How to use

 ### \*nix
-Open Directory in Terminal
-Execute the Shell Scripts:
-* run_proxload.sh -> Recommended
 * open Terminal, cd to Script-Path, python3 ProxLoadMe.py

 >*Exit via Ctrl + C*

 ### Windows
-Either open Directory in CMD and execute python ProxLoadMe.py or Execute the Shell Scripts:
+Either open Directory in CMD and execute python ProxLoadMe.py or double-click to open:
-* run_proxload.bat -> Recommended
-* open Terminal, cd to Script-Path, python3 ProxLoadMe.py
+* open Terminal, cd to Script-Path, python ProxLoadMe.py

 >*Exit via Ctrl + C*